Skip to main content

 How fast will I hear back?

-When does the response clock start?
+When does the clock start, and when does it stop?

 Do I need a live phone or video visit?